 Cave Lake State Park is located in an isolated section of Northern Nevada, about 20 miles from the town of Ely.
 The lake is not huge but big enough to hold a population of native brown and stocked rainbow trout.
 Boats are permitted on the lake but must adhere to speed limit, no jet skis here.

 The main pastime at Cave Lake State Park is enjoying nature.
 If you’re looking for speedboat action, head to Lake Tahoe or Lake Mead.
 Cave Lake features two campgrounds Elk Flat Campground and Lake View Campground.
 The nearest town Ely offers several motels and is home to the Northern Nevada Railway Museum.

 If you’re just visiting for the day, there are picnic areas along the lake along with bathrooms and water.
 There is a per-vehicle fee to enter the park, which you pay at a kiosk.
 Rangers do visit the park but do not take entrance money, but may check to see if you have paid.

-Camping is on a first-come, first-serve basis, no reservations.
-Due to the remote location of the park finding a campsite should not be a problem.
+Camping is on a first-come, first-serve basis, with no reservations.
+Due to the remote location of the park, finding a campsite should not be a problem.
 There is also one Yurt (Mongolian style round tent) that can be rented.
 Contact park ranger for details.